-"There is no canon of construction which presumes that Parliament intended that people should, against their will, be subjected to treatment which others, however professionally competent, perceive, however sincerely and however correctly, to be in their best interests......
-Parliament is presumed not to enact legislation which interferes with the liberty of the subject without making it clear that this was its intention.
-It goes without saying that, unless clear statutory authority to the contrary exists, no-one is to be detained in hospital or to undergo medical treatment or even to submit himself to a medical examination without his consent.
-That is as true for a mentally disordered person as that of anyone else."

-75. So even assuming lawful admission and detention in accordance with the Act the patient is not deprived of all autonomy.
+'There is ... no canon of construction which presumes that Parliament intended that people should, against their will, be subjected to treatment which others, however professionally competent, perceive, however sincerely and however correctly, to be in their best interests ...
+Parliament is

+- a presumed not to enact legislation which interferes with the liberty of the subject without making it clear that this was its intention.
+It goes without saying that, unless clear statutory authority to the contrary exists, no one is to be detained in hospital or to undergo medical treatment or even to submit himself to a medical examination without his consent.
+This is as true of a mentally disordered person as of anyone else.' - b So even assuming lawful admission and detention in accordance with the 1983 Act, the patient is not deprived of all autonomy.
 Part IV of the Act provides a carefully structured scheme setting out the circumstances in which the patient's consent to treatment may be dispensed with.
-Section 63 of the Act may apply to the treatment of any condition which is integral to the mental disorder (B v Croydon Health Authority [1995] Fam 133) provided the treatment is given by or under the direction of the responsible medical officer.
-The treatment administered to MS was not so ordered: she was neither offered nor did she refuse treatment for mental disorder.
-Her detention under the Act did not undermine or restrict her right to self determination unless she was deprived "either by long term mental capacity or retarded development or by temporary factors such as unconsciousness or confusion or the effects of fatigue, shock, pain or drugs" of her capacity to decide for herself.
-(Re JT (Adult: Refusal of Medical Treatment) [1998] 1 FLR 48)
+Section 63 of the Act may apply to the treatment of any condition which is integral to the mental disorder (Bv Croydon) - c Health Authority [1995] 1 All ER 683, [1995] Fam 133) provided the treatment is given by, or under the direction of, the responsible medical officer.
+The treatment administered to S was not so ordered; she was neither offered nor did she refuse treatment for mental disorder.
+Her detention under the Act did not undermine or restrict her right to self-determination unless she was deprived, 'either by long term mental capacity or retarded development or by temporary factors such as - d unconsciousness or confusion or the effects of fatigue, shock, pain or drugs', of her capacity to decide for herself.
+(See Re JT (an adult: refusal of medical treatment) [1998] 1 FLR 48.)

-In Re T (Adult: Refusal of Medical Treatment) [1993] Fam 95 Lord Donaldson MR set out a number of principles of general application for patients detained under the Act.
-Although these principles have been considered and extended in a number of subsequent cases, including Re C (Adult: Refusal of Treatment) [1994] 1 WLR 290, for present purposes it is sufficient to notice his observation at page 115 that:
+In Re T (adult: refusal of medical treatment) [1992] 4 All ER 649, [1993] Fam 95 Lord Donaldson MR set out a number of principles of general application for patients detained under the Act.
+Although these principles have been considered and

-"What matters is whether at that time the patient's capacity was reduced below the level needed in the case of a refusal of that importance, for refusals can vary in importance.
+- extended in a number of subsequent cases, including Re C (adult: refusal of medical treatment) [1994] 1 All ER 819, [1994] 1 WLR 290, for present purposes it is sufficient to notice his observation: - 'What matters is whether at that time the patient's capacity was reduced f below the level needed in the case of a refusal of that importance, for refusals can vary in importance.
 Some may involve a risk to life or of irreparable damage to health.
-Others may not."

-76. In the final analysis a woman detained under the Act for mental disorder cannot be forced into medical procedures unconnected with her mental condition unless her capacity to consent to such treatment is diminished.
-When she retains her capacity her consent remains an essential prerequisite, and whether she does, or not, must be decided on the basis of the evidence in each individual case, care being taken by those responsible for the detention of the patient, and indeed any court considering the problem, to ensure that the prohibited reasoning identified earlier in this judgment is avoided in relation to consent as it is with admission and detention under the Act.
+Others may not.'
+(See [1992] 4 All ER 649 at 664, [1993] Fam 95 at 116.) - In the final analysis, a woman detained under the Act for mental disorder cannot g be forced into medical procedures unconnected with her mental condition unless her capacity to consent to such treatment is diminished.
+When she retains her capacity her consent remains an essential prerequisite and whether she does, or not, must be decided on the basis of the evidence in each individual case, care being taken by those responsible for the detention of the patient, and indeed any court considering the problem, to ensure that the prohibited reasoning identified - h could considering the problem, to ensure that the prohibited reasoning identified earlier in this judgment is avoided in relation to consent as it is with admission and detention under the Act.

-Application for admission under Section 2
+Application for admission under s 2